SURESHBEEKHANI/Autogen-Research-Agent/backend/README.md

 ## License

 This project is licensed under the MIT License.

+This is the README for the backend folder.